In Laos, A Chinese-Funded Railway Sparks Hope For Growth — And Fears Of Debt

 As a tightly controlled Communist state, there likely isn't much dialogue between the Laos government and the public, Eyler notes.
 The benefits of the railway to the Lao people haven't been well articulated, he says.

 Just seeing the way in which the railway is being constructed has given residents pause.
-Despite the Chinese government boasting that the project would create thousands of jobs for local people, many Laotians say they don't know anyone who has been employed.
+Despite the Chinese government claiming that the project would create thousands of jobs for local people, many Laotians say they don't know anyone who has been employed.

 "All the construction work was handed off to China Railway Group, and Chinese engineers and laborers have descended on [Laos] in droves ...
 Not even the Laotian government is clear on the exact number of Chinese workers in the country," the Nikkei Asian Review reported in 2017.